Navigating change: Cultivating resilience in fisheries and coastal communities

 The Local Catch Network (LCN) is made up of fishermen, community organizations, researchers, and consumers across North America who are committed to “supporting healthy fisheries and the communities that depend on them.”
 Based at the University of Maine and with support from the North American Marine Alliance, LCN now has more than 566 locations across the U.S. in their Seafood Finder, including 37 in Maine.
 It’s a grassroots effort in which participants share challenges and successes, slowly and steadily building a movement.

-Josh notes that in terms of investment, research, and data, seafood systems are about thirty years behind terrestrial food systems, but this is changing and LCN is part of those shifts.
+Stoll notes that in terms of investment, research, and data, seafood systems are about thirty years behind terrestrial food systems, but this is changing and LCN is part of those shifts.
 The network recently received a nearly half-million-dollar grant from the U.S. Department of Agriculture (USDA), which allowed LCN to hire a network coordinator.
 And the USDA is now collaborating with the NMFS, a new development that bodes well for bringing fisheries and food systems together.

 Looking to the lobster fishery

-Josh’s latest research project, “Fishing in Hot Water: Defining Sentinel Indicators of Resilience in the American Lobster Fishery,” brings him back to his Maine roots even more fully and connects him with another formative experience—working as a sternman on a lobster boat as a young adult.
+Stoll’s latest research project, “Fishing in Hot Water: Defining Sentinel Indicators of Resilience in the American Lobster Fishery,” brings him back to his Maine roots even more fully and connects him with another formative experience—working as a sternman on a lobster boat as a young adult.

 With a catch valued at just over $491 million in 2019, according to data from the Maine Department of Marine Resources, the Maine lobster fishery is among the most valuable commercial fisheries in the United States.
 As a central driver of the state’s economy through the fishery itself and associated economic activity, it supports thousands of jobs in coastal communities across the state.